You probably make this mistake.

 - Your lapels should lie flat against the front panels and the buttons should hang close to your stomach.

-- The shoulder seams should rest at the corner of your shoulder, and the shirt shouldn’t have indents below the seam.
+- The shoulder seams should rest at the corner of your shoulder, and the sleeves shouldn’t have indents below the seam.

 - Cuffs of your shirt should protrude about a quarter to half an inch from the jacket’s sleeves, when you’re standing with arms hanging by your side.

-- When your top button is closed, the shirt should show no X-shaped stretching.
+- When your top button is closed, the jacket should show no X-shaped stretching.

 - The jacket should just about cover your butt.